The 2019-20 Faculty Handbook provides information for all Palm Beach State College Faculty.

 Textbook/Software selection is based on Palm Beach State Textbook Selection Policy and individually approved Cluster Textbook Selection Procedures.
 After a textbook/software selection is made, cluster chairs must submit a completed

 Textbook/Software Adoption Form to Academic Services, along with copies of the revised course outlines and cluster minutes approving the textbook changes.
 With this information, course outline list will be updated and then

-Part-time faculty members will need to contact their department chairs or cluster chairs or cluster chairs to request a current copy of the course outlines.
+Part-time faculty members will need to contact their department chairs or cluster chairs to request a current copy of the Course Outlines.